 Waveland’s investment activities in the Mid-Continent region of the United States have been made alongside some of the most experienced and respected operators in the industry.
-Since 2002, Waveland has participated in drilling hundreds of wells in central Oklahoma.
-Through 2016, these wells have produced over 3.7 million barrels of oil and 113 billion cubic feet of gas plus associated natural gas liquids.
-Waveland expanded its operating-partner relationships with the addition of Tulsa-based Orca Resources, LLC in 2008, Dallas-based Trail Ridge Energy Partners II, LLC in 2012, and DJR Energy, L.P. in 2016.
+Waveland has participated in drilling thousands of wells in some of the most prolific basins in the U.S. Waveland’s operating-partners include Dallas-based Trail Ridge Energy Partners II, LLC, Three Peaks Resources, LLC, Denver-based DJR Energy, L.P. and Tulsa-based Orca Resources, LLC.
 Each of Waveland’s partners possess strong geologic assessment abilities, extensive engineering expertise in horizontal well design, drilling and completion, and state-of-the-art fluid management.
-This expertise results in consistent production efficiencies.

 Bakken Shale, Williston Basin – North Dakota